Migrate Computers from One Domain to Another With PowerShell

 RestorePointType: It simply means the type of restore point.

-Additional Information: Learn to Move Office 365 Mailbox to Another User Account Using Step-by-Step Guide
+Additional Information: Learn to move Office 365 Mailbox to Another User Account using Step-by-Step Guide

 These were just the steps for preparing for the migration.
 Up next we will cover the Powershell commands for an interdomain computer transfer.